 For the decision to be ‘unreasonable’ the panel will need to be satisfied that the decision to refuse to admit your child was “perverse in the light of the admission arrangements”, i.e. it was “beyond the range of responses open to a reasonable decision maker” or “a decision which is so outrageous in its defiance of logic or accepted moral standards that no sensible person who had applied his mind to the question would have arrived at it”.
 The panel will be reviewing the admission authority’s decision in the light of the material available at the time when it made its decision.

 The appeal panel will consider the local authority’s reasons for refusing your child a place and your reasons for appealing against their decision.

 The appeal panel will initially decide whether the school’s admission arrangements are lawful and were correctly applied and if the admission of an additional child would cause prejudice.
 If the panel are satisfied that the arrangements are lawful and there has not been any error that led to a place being denied, they will proceed to considering whether the benefit to your child of going to your preferred school outweighs the prejudicial effect that admitting one more pupil will have on the school and the other children in the class

 All appeals for places that fall outside the main intake to primary and high schools in the autumn term, are called casual (in-year) admission appeals.
 If you do decide to submit a casual (in-year) admission appeal, please contact the in-year admissions team for an appeal form.

-How to appeal for a place at a voluntary-aided, academy or foundation school
+How to appeal for a place at a voluntary-aided, academy foundation or free school

-To appeal for a place at any other voluntary aided or foundation school not listed above, you will need to contact the school(s) directly for details of their arrangements and an appeal form.
+To appeal for a place at any other voluntary aided, academy, foundation or free school not listed above, you will need to contact the school(s) directly for details of their arrangements and an appeal form 2014 admission arrangements

 Appeals in other boroughs